CodeWithJV/holochain-challenge-2/README.md

             link.target
                 .clone()
                 .into_action_hash()
-                .ok_or(
-                    wasm_error!(
+                .ok_or(wasm_error!(WasmErrorInner::Guest(
-                        WasmErrorInner::Guest("No action hash associated with link".to_string())
+                    "No action hash associated with link".to_string()
-                    )
-                )?
+                )))?
         }
         None => original_post_hash.clone(),
     };
     get(latest_post_hash, GetOptions::default())
 }
 ```
-Go through the function line by line and look up the docs for any functions that are new to you.
+Go through the code line by line and look up the docs for any functions that are new to you.

 Remember we need to restart the Holochain app as we've edited zome code.